 If your child is ill before an exam:

-Please endeavour to get him/her here (unless hospitalised or circumstances such as an infectious disease prevent this).
+Please endeavor to get him/her here (unless hospitalised or circumstances such as an infectious disease prevent this).
 If attendance is not possible please call 01483 411229.
-If the exams office line is not answered please leave a message.
+If the exams office line is not answered please leave a message including contact number.
 We ask that the student writes to us giving full details of the occurrence/illness that prevented them attending the exam.
 We will also ask for evidence- some GPs will not provide a letter, but any photo of medication, including the label with details of name, prescribing surgery, and date given can be emailed to DebiGratton@godalming.ac.uk .
 Outpatients/admittance to or discharge from A&E notifications will also be very useful as evidence.

 If attending the exam whilst unwell:

 your child must see the invigilator before the start of the exam (or as soon as the feeling of being unwell occurs) to explain how he/she feels.
 Our Invigilators are trained and will care/ make provision/ see me to organise moving your child to the medical room or alternative exam accommodation to make him/her more comfortable.

 Your child should then also report to the exams office that day.
 It is far easier for Exams Office staff to talk through any process/procedure that must follow to apply to an exam board for Special Consideration (where necessary) or to ask our Careers team to contact prospective Universities.
 It is not acceptable for a parent to call in later/after the exams to advise of their child’s ill health.
 Wherever possible we ask for written evidence from the invigilators, the student and or their GP.